 To provide the faculty with materials and resources necessary for their assigned tasks.

-To conduct monthly faculty meetings and to provide opportunities for faculty involvement in the agenda preparation.
+To conduct monthly faculty meetings and to provide opportunity for faculty involvement in the agenda preparation.

-To oversee the scheduling of classes and daily lesson planning by teachers.
+To oversee scheduling of classes and daily lesson planning by teachers.

 MANAGEMENT AND RECORD KEEPING